Antony Lyttelton, 2nd Viscount Chandos

 Antony Alfred Lyttelton, 2nd Viscount Chandos (23 October 1920 – 28 November 1980) was a British soldier and peer from the Lyttelton family.

 Biography

 Lord Chandos was the son of Oliver Lyttelton, 1st Viscount Chandos, and Lady Moira Godolphin Osborne, a daughter of George Osborne, 10th Duke of Leeds.
 He was educated at Eton and Trinity College, Cambridge.
 Chandos served in the General Staff during World War II in the Mediterranean from 1942 to 1945, where he was mentioned in dispatches.
 In 1950 Chandos joined the stockbrokers Panmure Gordon & Co. where he stayed until 1975.

 Marriage and children

-Chandos married Caroline Mary Lascelles, daughter of Sir Tommy Lascelles, on 20 May 1949.
+Chandos married Caroline Mary Lascelles, daughter of Sir Tommy Lascelles, on 20 May 1949 at St. George's Chapel in the presence of King George VI and Queen Elizabeth, the Queen Mother.
 They had two sons and two daughters: